Veldwin/EasySoft/README.md

 ### Evolution of the Daily Log file

-The daily log file can be generate with a json or xml extension.
+The daily log file can be generate with a json or xml extension at the user's choice.

 ### Business software